HughP/LinguisticsLibrarianList/README.md

 This is an _Awesome List_ for resources for Lingusitics Libarians and Language Archivists.

 ###Purpose
 There is no association for linguistic librarians.
-This list exist as a resource from linguists to Linguistics Libarians to help them find things relevant to us. **But** it is also a list for archivists of language materials to be able to connect with archivists who deal with collections in similar mediums.
+This list exist as a resource from linguists to Linguistics Libarians to help facilitate better communication. **But** it is also a list for archivists of language materials to be able to connect with archivists who deal with collections in similar mediums.

 _What is a resource?_ Not a language resource.
 Resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occuring confrences, etc.